dotnet-campus/DirectShow.NET/directshowlib/Samples/Misc/GSSF/readme.txt

    int SetMediaTypeEx([MarshalAs(UnmanagedType.LPStruct)] AMMediaType amt, int lBufferSize);

 If you are going to be doing video, and you are getting your video from files, consider using SetMediaTypeFromBitmap.
 Parameter1 is a BitmapInfoHeader that describes the video images.
-Parameter 2 is the FramesPerSecond you will be providing frames at.
-The rest of the members of the struct are populated with reasonable values.
+Parameter 2 is the FramesPerSecond at which you will be providing frames.
+The rest of the members of the AMMediaType struct are populated with reasonable values.

 If that is too limited for you (for example if you want finer control over the subtype), consider using SetMediaType.
 Note that this form still requires the FormatType to be VideoInfoHeader.